What Are Shadow IT Assets?

-Shadow IT assets refer to unauthorized IT systems, devices, software, applications, and services used within an organization without approval from the IT department.
-Employees often rely on personal devices, third-party applications, or unsanctioned cloud services to complete work-related tasks instead of using officially approved IT tools
+Shadow IT assets refer to unauthorized hardware, software, or cloud-based services used within an organization, typically without the knowledge or approval of the IT department.
+Employees may rely on personal devices, third-party applications, or unvetted platforms to complete work-related tasks, bypassing officially sanctioned tools and policies.

 To learn more about the different levels of shadow IT and their impact, refer to the National Cyber Security Centre (NCSC) Guidance on Shadow IT.